 - The work approved by the Zoning Permit must be started within one year of the issuance of the permit and completed within two years.

-For additional information contact Scott Brown, Village Administrator, at 862-4491.
+For additional information contact Teri Wise, Village Administrator, at 862-4491.